Cloud Services at the University

 Cloud service considerations

 Although cloud services can facilitate certain business practices or satisfy unit needs, they present information security risks.
-Before contracting a cloud service vendor to access, process, store, or transmit University information, carefully consider the following:
+Before contracting a cloud service vendor to access, process, store, or transmit University information, thoroughly evaluate the following:

 - The sensitivity of the information

 - Any applicable legal, regulatory, contractual, policy, or other restrictions

 Information confidentiality and criticality concerns are central to all data management processes, including the sharing of data with third parties or the outsourcing of data management tasks.

 Carefully consider the following before storing data on any non-UD server:

 - Privacy rules and regulations (FERPA, HIPAA, etc.)

 - The safety of confidential personally identifiable information (PII) such as SSNs, bank account information, etc.

 - Whether you can require two-factor authentication and use UD authentication systems to restrict access